Do more. Work less. Tips that save time.

 But a shortcode is a great alternative.
 With it, you can selectively pick where exactly you want the buttons to appear on your pages.

-custom home pages, etc.
+Custom landing pages, custom post types, custom home pages, etc.

 Basically, the shortcode works everywhere you need it to work.